darrenjw/fp-ssc-course/README.md

 ## A half-day short-course

 A brief introduction to ideas of functional programming in the context of scalable statistical computing, illustrated with hands-on examples in Scala, Haskell, Python+JAX and Dex.
+Scala and Haskell are general purpose strongly typed functional programming languages.
+JAX is a functional language for differentiable array programming embedded in Python, and Dex is a new experimental strongly typed functional language for differentiable array processing.

 The first iteration of this course will be delivered to [StatML](https://statml.io/) students on 2023-02-16.